jasonboulos/CVRP/UI/DEVNOTES.md

   Compare Runs → Charts → Fleet Overview → Logs).
 - Executive Summary pulls dataset + seed from `rawRequest`, algorithm metadata via the solver service, and renders the feasibility badge with the shared capacity message helper.
-- `comparisonTable` ranks the most recent N runs across distance, runtime, capacity violations, and vehicles used while the charts add a utilization trend.
+- `comparisonTable` ranks the most recent N runs across distance, runtime (ms), capacity violations, and vehicles used while surfacing algorithm key parameters inline per run.
+The charts track distance (km) and runtime (ms) with shared tooltips that echo the algo + parameter summary.
 Fleet details are presented in a sticky-header table so vehicle colors and paths align with the map palette.